Paying for your education.

 To study for a bachelor's degree with us, you will need to pay tuition fees.
 There are two types of tuition fees: statutory fees (for EU nationals) and institutional fees.
 How much you pay will depend on your situation.
 You arrange the payment of your tuition fees via Studielink.
 Please note: accommodation and living costs are not included in the fees below.

 The Dutch government proposes a one-off reduction of tuition fees for everyone enrolled in higher education in the academic year 2021-2022.
 The general aim is to give students some financial space during the corona pandemic.
 Below you will find the amounts for the tuition fees including this discount.
-Note: These amounts are currently subject to change.
-They become definitive when the law on them is passed.

 Do you have questions about this discount scheme?
 More information about the proposal can be found on the website of the Dutch government.